Contact UsTwo Pershing Square 2300 Main Street, Suite 170 Kansas City MO 64108

 In 2017, 1.2 million seniors needed nursing home care; by 2030, that number is expected to grow to 1.9 million.
 And, according to some estimates, nearly 1 in 10 adults aged 65+ suffer from at least one type of abuse each year; however, with only 1 in 24 cases of nursing home abuse reported and elder abuse reported, this is likely to be an underestimation.

 There are approximately 52 million people in the U.S. over the age of 65 and that number is expected to increase to 95 million by 2060.
 As Americans live longer, the need for long-term care facilities and nursing homes grows.
 Unfortunately, elder abuse occurs in these types of facilities so preventing elder abuse is a concern for family members and their elderly loved ones.

 When it comes to the care of our elderly family members, we want to make sure they are well taken care of; however, that does not always mean aging at home.
 Oftentimes, that may mean moving them to a nursing home or assisted living facility.
 What do you need to know in choosing an assisted living facility?

 It’s never an easy decision to put a loved one in a nursing home or other assisted living facility.
 You want to make sure your elderly parent, grandparent or other loved one receives the best care possible.

 Making the decision to trust the care of an aging loved one to another is an extremely difficult decision.
 To add to your stress, you hear news stories about the poor treatment of our elderly in nursing homes, ranging from financial exploitation, physical, emotional, and sexual abuse to basic neglect.
-How do you avoid potential nursing home abuse, ensuring your elderly loved one is safe?
+How do you avoid potential nursing home abuse, ensuring your elderly loved one is safe from all forms of elder abuse?